 Stress has two forms – eustress and distress.
 Eustress tends to be wellness-promoting and occurs when you’re doing something that you love – something that is inspiring yet challenging, and something that supports your values.
 Eustress essentially means “true stress” and is often a confirmation that you’re on track with what is most deeply meaningful and inspiring to you.

 Distress, on the other hand, can be illness-promoting and often occurs when you are living a one-sided life.
 Distress essentially means “divided stress” in that you might be looking for a positive without a negative, pleasure without pain or ease without difficulty.
 You might also be injecting other people’s values into your life and doing what you feel you “should” do instead of what is deeply meaningful to you.
 In that way, distress can actually assist you in your journey of being accountable and authentic, and help you get back on track to what’s true for you.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on Stress During COVID, click below. ↓

 So, stress can be seen as a feedback mechanism and not something negative that should be avoided at all costs?

 Yes, stress can be wellness-promoting in the sense that it provides feedback on the direction in which you are headed in case you need to readjust.
 In that way, it can be perceived as being “on the way” and not “in the way.”

 Stress is simply the inability to adapt to a changing environment.
 People who are able to adapt and who have resilience don’t perceive the distress that most people do.
 In fact, the majority of distress comes from either fearing the loss of something you seek or fearing the gain of something you are trying to avoid.